leonstafford/wp-static-site-generator-documentation/content/deploying/deployment-options/netlify/_index.en.md

  - drag and drop your ZIP file into the Netlify UI to deploy

-{{% notice note %}}
+{{% notice tip %}}
-TIP: For easier deployments via the ZIP (or even the "Test deploy" method), consider setting up a Git repository on GitHub, GitLab, BitBucket or any others supported by Netlify.
+For easier deployments via the ZIP (or even the "Test deploy" method), consider setting up a Git repository on GitHub, GitLab, BitBucket or any others supported by Netlify.
 Then when you push changes to the repo, Netify will automatically build it for you!
 {{% /notice %}}

 #### Auto deploy with the Pro version